Chukwusombiri/greatAC/resources/markdown/policy.md

 - **Photo ID:** We may collect copies of government-issued identification or a picture of yourself (a “selfie”) that you provide us or one of our service providers.
 - **Signatures:** We may collect your signature if you sign up for certain product offerings.
 - **Questionnaire Responses and Other Regulatory Questions:** This may include asset holdings and values, and investment knowledge and objectives that you provide in risk information forms we ask you to complete.
 - **Referral Program Information:** This may include information you provide us if you participate in our referral programs or “Invite a Friend” features.
-We collect contact information such as the email address of the individual who you wish to refer to SterFinance Ltd, and who consented to receiving the referral.
+We collect contact information such as the email address of the individual who you wish to refer to GreatAchieve Capitals, and who consented to receiving the referral.
 We use this information to send the recipient a one-time email containing information about the referral program.
 - **Information Provided When Contacting Us:** If you reach out to a customer service agent or advisor, you may be asked for information that identifies you (such as your name, address, or a phone number), along with additional information we need to help us promptly answer your question or respond to your comment or complaint.
 We may record the conversation or retain this information to assist you in the future and to improve our customer service, and product and service offerings.

 ### Information Automatically Collected